-- Covered Health Care Services for which Benefits are typically provided absent a clinical trial. - Covered Health Care Services required solely for the provision of the Investigational item or service, the clinically appropriate monitoring of the effects of the item or service, or the prevention of complications. - Covered Health Care Services needed for reasonable and needed care arising from the receipt of an Investigational item or service.
+- Covered Health Care Services for which Benefits are typically provided absent a clinical trial. - Covered Health Care Services required solely for the following: - The provision of the Investigational Service(s) or item, - The clinically appropriate monitoring of the effects of the item or service, - The prevention of complications. - Covered Health Care Services needed for reasonable and needed care arising from the receipt of an Investigational Service(s) or item.